Vision-Language-Policy Model for Dynamic Robot Task Planning: Methodology

 \subsubsection{Model training}

-In order to generate task-specific structured policies while preserving its inherent general understanding capability, we construct a post-training dataset by simulating human, robot and environment interactions in real-world settings.
+In order to generate task-specific structured policies while preserving its inherent general understanding capability, we construct a post-training dataset by simulating human, robot, and environment interactions in real-world settings.
+It includes 15 different task environments and layouts, 12 different types of mobile and manipulation tasks, and involves interactions with various targets and objects.
 For each trial, the robot’s visual observations were captured through onboard cameras, and corresponding task policies were manually annotated based on the observed states and given task instructions.
-To increase data diversity and improve visual robustness, we expanded the dataset to 800 samples via multi-view acquisition from different robot embodiments and by extracting keyframes from demonstration videos.
+We expanded the dataset to approximately 1,000 samples via multi-view acquisition from different robot embodiments and by extracting keyframes from demonstration videos.
 To retain the model’s original general understanding ability while enabling it to generate task-aligned policies in a structured JSON format, we implemented and compared two post-training strategies (as shown in Fig. \ref{model_training}) and fine-tuned the Qwen2.5-VL model.

 \textbf{Vision+Decoder LoRA}: LoRA adapters were applied to both the last 6 layers of the visual encoder and the LM decoder.
 A smaller rank (r = 8) was used for the visual side to mitigate overfitting while maintaining r = 16 on the decoder.
 This strategy aims to refine visual perception to better align with robot-centric viewpoints. \textbf{Decoder-only LoRA}: The visual encoder was fully frozen, and LoRA adapters were applied only to the language decoder.
 This configuration allows the model to adapt its reasoning and policy generation capabilities without altering the pre-trained visual representation.
 LoRA rank was set to r = 16, with a learning rate of 1e-4.